pereznetworks/MyTunes/README.md

 - ability to add more videos
 - add playlist functionality

-## Breaking Changes with Current Versions
+## Breaking Changes with Current Versions of DOTNET 10

-- DOTNET 10, Current version of DOTNET MAUI and DOTNET MAUI COMMUNITY TOOLKIT
-- compatiblity errors
-- if the app runs, debug errors occur when closing app

-## Use DOTNET 9 and compatible extensions and packages

-- DO NOT UPDATE TO DOTNET 10/ DOTNET MAUI 13
+- DO NOT UPDATE TO DOTNET 10/ DOTNET MAUI 13, nor respective nuget packs
-- breaking changes
-- see release notes
+- breaking changes, see release notes
 - To build, run and debug, the following steps worked

 ### 1: using VS Code on macOS